wallarm/product-documentation/docs/latest/user-guides/settings/integrations/integrations-intro.md

 * **All** with enabled, disabled, and not yet configured integrations
 * **Enabled** with active configured integrations
 * **Disabled** with disabled configured integrations

-![!Filtering Integrations][disable-button]

-!!! info "Advanced notifications setup"
-    For advanced notification setup, you can use [triggers](../../triggers/triggers.md).

 ## Unavailability of integrated systems and incorrect integration parameters